-Overlay Districts and Neighborhood Conservation Districts (NCDs) have been increasingly used as a technique by local jurisdictions as a means of protecting the distinctive character of neighborhoods that are being threatened by encroachment, development, or other changes.
+Overlay Districts and Neighborhood Conservation Districts (NCDs) have been increasingly used as a technique by local jurisdictions as a means of protecting the character of historic neighborhoods and promoting a salubrious character of transitioning neighborhoods that are being threatened by incompatible encroachment, development, or other changes that are inconsistent with the City's Comprehensive Plan for the area.

 The City of Miami Beach has 12 zoning overlay districts.
 Of the 12, eight (8) overlay districts provide additional regulations for uses beyond what is prohibited in the underlying zoning districts.
 In particular, the Alton Road Historic District Buffer Overlay, which is in close proximity to Sunset Harbour, limits the scale of commercial establishments and restricts entertainment establishments.
-The Art Deco/MiMo Commercial Character Overlay incorporates restrictions on Formula Retail and Formula Restaurants along Ocean Drive, similar to the restrictions being proposed for Sunset Harbour.
+The Art Deco/MiMo Commercial Character Overlay incorporates restrictions on Formula Retail and Formula Restaurants along the most historic portions of Ocean Drive, similar to the restrictions being proposed for Sunset Harbour.

-NCD regulations are generally applied when the area to be protected has a distinct physical character but does not merit a historic preservation designation.
-An NCD may be favored over historic designation when support for stricter regulations is lacking.
+NCD regulations are generally applied when the area to be promoted has a distinct developing physical character but does not merit a historic preservation designation.
+An NCD may be favored over historic designation when it is not the history of the neighborhood that is important but the livability and economic viability of newly grown neighborhood is at issue.